Impact Fees (RRIF)

 What is the Regional Road Impact Fee (RRIF)?

 A. New development creates a demand for new roadway capacity.
 The RRIF is a tool to collect the cost of providing the new capacity for new development.

 Q. How are impact fees assessed?

-A. Fees are based on the land use type as identified in the RRIF Fee Schedule.
-Click here to open the current RRIF Fee Schedule.
+A. Fees are based on the land use type as identified in the RRIF Fee Schedule listed above.
 For a more detailed explanation of land use types, see the RRIF General Administrative Manual Section IV.